Vizuri/openshift-cicd-pipeline/exercises/Exercise-1/index.md

 ## Explore Gogs (git repositories)

+Confirm you can log into the gogs git server.

 <http://gogs.{{ ocp_app_suffix }}>

 * Username: student-{{ student_number }}
 * Password: {{ student_pwd }}

+You have one repository that we will use for the labs.

 ### Repositories:
 * customer-service - SpringBoot REST Web Service utilized as demo project to orchestrate through our CI/CD process.